42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Upload an attachement

-Upload an attachement file and attached it to a video Currently: - attachement file type is limited to \"subtitle\" and \"caption\" (close caption) - supported file types: SRT (text/plain), VTT (text/vtt)
+Upload an attachment file and associate it with the video. - Supported attachment types: \"subtitle\" and \"caption\" (closed captions). - Supported file formats: SRT (text/plain), VTT (text/vtt).

 ### Example